 Beirut is a city full of contradictions but a captivating spirit.
 It is a city perhaps best known for its vibrant nightlife, culture, academia and arts – so could Beirut also make a suitable city break with your kids?

-Dispelling the myth that Beirut is simply a city for partying, we’ve been on the search to uncover the best of Beirut that all the family can enjoy.
+Dispelling the myth that Beirut is simply a city for partying, we’ve been on the search to uncover the best of Beirut that all the family can enjoy and the best kids activities in Beirut.

 Beirut Souks and Martyrs’ Square Area